vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 The association will need to be confirmed by both the Ethereum and Vega blockchains, and may take some time.

-Below are instructions for how to self-nominate (self-stake) to your node.
+Below are the instructions to self-nominate (self-stake) to your node.

 ## Announce node on-chain
 You'll need to know the [current epoch ↗](https://governance.fairground.wtf/validators), and have the following data to hand: the URL for your validator website, and the URL for the avatar that will show up on the governance dApp next to your node name.